 Marzipankartoffeln is traditionally given to friends in little bags or placed on the Adventsteller (plate of goodies set out at Christmastime).
 Here are more German Christmas treat recipes.

-- bitter almond aroma OR 1 teaspoon vanilla
+- 3 drops of bitter almond aroma (OR 1 teaspoon vanilla)

 - 4 tablespoons cocoa powder